Generic selectors

 Did you know that when a team enters League 2, the first league where teams are considered ‘professional,’ there is a required stadium capacity that must be met?
 The governing body mandates that a League 2 stadium must have a minimum capacity of 4,000 to qualify as a professional team.
 What could happen if the stadiums fail to meet this requirement?

 This isn't the only condition, however, as Gateshead found out in 2024 when they achieved promotion via the play-offs.
 Gateshead don't own the stadium they play in.
-Instead, the Gateshead International Stadium is rented on a long lease by the local council.
+Instead, the local council rents the Gateshead International Stadium on a long lease.
 The issue was with the club's 10-year lease, which wasn't good enough for the EFL, which saw Gateshead remain in the National League.

 FGG says: Moving on up